When SILT was established in 1997, there was no protected land on Savary Island.

 Since 2002, the Nature Trust of BC has tried to purchase the remaining 50% interest from developer Mr. Roger Sahlin in order to preserve this Savary treasure forever.

-After more than 20 years, the Heart of the Island DL 1375 remains a big focus for the Savary Island Land Trust.
+After more than 21 years, the Heart of the Island DL 1375 was purchase and preserved forever in 2018.

 What We've Achieved